Debra Magpie Earling

-Education and Career
+Education and career

 At 18, Earling became the first public defender in the Tribal Justice System of the Flathead Indian Reservation in Montana.
 She is a graduate of the University of Washington, and holds both an MA in English (1991) and an MFA in Fiction Writing (1992) from Cornell University.

 Earling is currently a faculty member in the English Department at the University of Montana at Missoula.
 In 2016, she became the first Native American director of the University of Montana's creative writing program.
 She teaches Fiction and Native American Studies.

 Works

 Perma Red

 Earling's first novel, Perma Red, takes place on the Flathead Indian Reservation in the 1940s.
 Louise White Elk, a determined and beautiful young woman, dreams of escaping and belonging.
 She comes of age as she is pursued by three dangerous men who will do anything to possess her—police officer Charlie Kicking Woman, the charismatic Baptiste, and Harvey Stoner, who owns nearly everything around him.

 This novel won a Spur Award and Medicine Pipe Bearer Award for best first novel from the Western Writers Association, a WILLA Literary Award and the American Book Award.
 Perma Red touches on the still prevalent crisis of missing and murdered indigenous women in Montana and throughout the West.
 A team of indigenous and women filmmakers are adapting Perma Red for TV.
 “Native women need to tell their own stories.
 Now is the time for those stories to rise.
-Perma Red is only the beginning," Earling is stated as saying on the fundraising page for the adaption.
+Perma Red is only the beginning," Earling is stated as saying on the fundraising page for the adaptation.